Is a Dutch architecture firm full of ambition, working in a refurbished warehouse located on the Amsterdam harbour front.

 Daniëlle has worked as an architect in Amsterdam since 1997.
-At first as architect-director at the Architectengroep later in her own office Daniëlle Huls Architect.
-She has worked on a wide range of assignments and has seen to a number of large housing projects built.
+At first as architect-director at the Architectengroep, later in her own office Daniëlle Huls Architect.
+She has worked on a wide range of commissions and has seen to a number of large housing projects built.

-In 2007 she started work at Bureau B+B (Urban Development and Landscape Architecture) as an urban designer and joined the board of directors two years later.
-At B+B, Daniëlle worked on urban plans and landscape designs in the Netherlands, Belgium, Denmark and China and has been involved with the redevelopment of brownfield sites as well as with the design of new suburbs.
+In 2007 she started work at Bureau B+B (Urban Development and Landscape Architecture) as an urban designer, and joined the board of directors two years later.
+At B+B, Daniëlle worked on urban plans and landscape designs in the Netherlands, Belgium, Denmark and China and was involved with the redevelopment of brownfield sites as well as with the design of new suburbs.

 She is a guest lecturer at Delft University of Technology’s Faculty of Architecture and the Built Environment and the Academy of Architecture in Amsterdam.

-Daniëlle is qualified as an architect at the Technical University in Delft.
-Her thesis project was awarded with a honourable mention.
-She then completed the Diploma School at the Architectural Association in London (with a scholarship from Fonds voor Beeldende kunsten).
+Daniëlle graduated as an architect from Delft University of Technology.
+Her thesis project was awarded with an honourable mention.
+She then completed the Diploma School at the Architectural Association in London (with a scholarship from the Fonds voor Beeldende kunsten).

 Lars den Admirant

 Mihai Ionut Blahuianu

 Alain Fernandez del Rey